Woman who falsely accused Duke lacrosse players of rape in 2006 publicly admits she lied - Local News 8

 The Durham prosecutor who championed Mangum’s case was disbarred for lying and misconduct.
 Prosecutors at the time declined to press charges against Mangum for the false accusations.

+The former lacrosse players reached an undisclosed settlement with Duke University in 2007 after suing it for the handling of the rape allegations.

-Mangum said in the podcast interview that she hopes the three falsely accused men can forgive her.
+Mangum, who was convicted of second-degree murder in 2013 and is eligible to be released from prison as early as 2026, told the podcast interviewer that she hopes the three falsely accused men can forgive her.

 “I want them to know that I love them and they didn’t deserve that,” she said.